mbottini/concept2haskell/writeup.md

 **I want to create a program that will duplicate some of the functionality of the proprietary Concept2 Windows Utility.**

-## Aside

-I'm not quite sure how to format this, but as the A Perfect Circle song goes, "Just begin."
-So, I'm going to format this exactly the way that the rubric shows.
-It's ugly as far as a report goes, but I just need to stop staring at the screen thinking "*Twenty pages???*"

 # ErgParse Implementation

 > "Describe what has been done."